bengabay11/dotfiles/README.md

 To add support for other operating systems:

 1. Create a new directory: `os/[osname]/`
-2. Add an `install.sh` script following the macOS example
+2. Add an `install.sh` script following existing examples
 3. The main installer will automatically detect and use it

 Example structure: